artefactory/artefactory-connectors-kit/docs/source/readers.rst

-``--adobe-2-0-metric``              Metric to include in the report ``--adobe-2-0-start-date``          Start date of the period to request (format: YYYY-MM-DD) ``--adobe-2-0-end-date``            Start date of the period to request (format: YYYY-MM-DD)
+``--adobe-2-0-metric``              Metric to include in the report ``--adobe-2-0-start-date``          Start date of the period to request (format: YYYY-MM-DD) ``--adobe-2-0-end-date``            Start date of the period to request (format: YYYY-MM-DD) ``--adobe-2-0-date-range``          Date range.
+By default, not available in Adobe, so choose among NCK default values.
 ==================================  =================================================================================================================================================================================

 ----------------------